 Iron Grip urethane dumbbell sets have been a big part of the US Military training programs for years.
 The fact that Iron Grip beat most other manufacturers to the market with a solid steel urethane coated dumbbell may have played a big part in that but if not the quality and anti-corrosive benefits that urethane and hard chrome plating provide definitely did.
 When the military sets up a gym on a Navy ship or out in the middle of the desert, the last thing they want is for it all to turn into a pile of rust.
-The Ivanko steel dumbbells are equally impressive and have become favorites among many top universities, pro sports teams and club.
+The Ivanko solid steel urethane dumbbells are equally impressive and have become favorites among many top universities, pro sports teams and club.
 There is an article written by Ivanko President and Founder Tom Lincir called “Rediscovering American Quality”.
 It is a very interesting article that gives a lot of insight on manufacturing overseas as opposed to the US.
 But in this article Ivanko displays an image of sawed cross sections of solid steel urethane dumbbells to specifically show the differences in urethane thickness between them, Iron Grip and two offshore brands.
 If this photo is untouched and all images used are using the same scale, then Ivanko does appear to offer the thickest urethane coating compared to these other brands.
 On a side note, the thickest urethane coating on an imported dumbbell that we currently know of is the IRON COMPANY IC-UDB which features a 3/8” (10mm) thick German polyurethane.

 Why are solid steel dumbbells the best dumbbells for commercial use?

 We’ve covered a lot of information above about the superiority the solid steel dumbbell has when compared to other styles of dumbbells.
 And in fact the different choices we have mentioned above are definitely the best dumbbells for somebody.
 But for the most complete package that includes highest quality, most compact, best aesthetics and hardest wearing, the blue ribbon for best dumbbells clearly goes to the urethane solid steel dumbbell.

 About the Author